insideout10/wordlift-plugin/src/readme.txt

 > #### WordLift - Activating the Plugin
 > **WordLift** is a lightweight plugin that brings **state-of-the-art semantic technologies** to the hands of any bloggers and publishers. <br />
-> **WordLift** without requiring any technical skills, it helps you produce richer content and organize it around your audience. <br />
+> **WordLift**, without requiring any technical skills, helps you produce richer content and organize it around your audience. <br />
 > **WordLift** is **available to all for a monthly fee**.
 Find out more and [get your activation key](https://wordlift.io) directly on our website. <br />

 [vimeo http://vimeo.com/164538710]